geomagpy/magpy/README.md

 # MagPy
 **MagPy (or GeomagPy) is a Python package for analysing and displaying geomagnetic data.**

-Version Info: (please note: this package is still in a development state with frequent modifcations) please check the release notes.
+Version Info: (please note: this package is still in a development state with frequent modifications) please check the release notes.

 MagPy provides tools for geomagnetic data analysis with special focus on typical data processing routines in observatories.
 MagPy provides methods for data format conversion, plotting and mathematical procedures with specifically geomagnetic analysis routines such as basevalue and baseline calculation and database handling.
 Among the supported data formats are *ImagCDF, IAGA-02, WDC, IMF, IAF, BLV*, and many more.
-Full installation also provides a graphical user interface, *xmagpy*.
-You will find a complete manual for *xmagpy* in the docs.
+Full installation also provides a graphical user interface, *XMagPy*.
+Please consult the separate manual for [XMagPy here](./magpy/gui/README_gui.md).

 Typical usage of the basic MagPy package for reading and visualising data looks like this:

         #!/usr/bin/env python

         from magpy.stream import read
-        import magpy.mpplot as mp
+        from magpy.core import plot as mp
         stream = read('filename_or_url')
-        mp.plot(stream)
+        mp.tsplot(stream)

 Below you will find a quick guide to usage of the basic MagPy package.
-For instructions on *xmagpy* please refer to the document "[An introduction to XMagPy]" in the docs.
 You can also subscribe to our information channel at [Telegram] for further information on updates and current issues.

 ### Table of Contents